 Now, Therefore, Be It Ordained that Article VI of New Haven Code of Ordinances be amended as set forth in the attached.

-ARTICLE VI. - POCKET BIKES, MINI BIKES, DIRT BIKES, MOTORIZED BICYCLES, ETC.[7]
+ARTICLE VI. - POCKET BIKES, MINI BIKES, DIRT BIKES, ALL-TERRAIN VEHICLES, ETC.[7]

 Sec.
 29-131. - Definitions.

-The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section:
+The following words, terms, and phrases, when used in this article, shall have the meanings ascribed to them in this section:

+Motorized recreational vehicle shall mean a wheeled vehicle, with a motor, intended to be ridden by one (1) or more persons, and shall include "all-terrain vehicle," “mini bike,” "dirt bike," "motor-driven cycle," "snow mobile" and "mini-cycle," all as defined herein.

+All-terrain vehicle means a self-propelled vehicle designed to travel over unimproved terrain as defined in C.G.S.
+Section 14-379 and which has been determined by the Commissioner of Motor Vehicles to be unsuitable for operation on the public highways.

+Dirt bike means a two-wheeled motorized recreational vehicle designed to travel over unimproved terrain and not designed for travel on a highway, as defined in C.G.S.
+Section 14-1.
+"Dirt bike" does not include an all-terrain vehicle, as defined in C.G.S.
+Section 14-379, or a motor-driven cycle, as defined in C.G.S.
+Section 14-1.

+Motor-driven cycle means any motorcycle, motor scooter, or bicycle with an attached motor, with a seat height of not less than twenty-six (26) inches, and a motor having a capacity of less than fifty (50) cubic centimeters of piston displacement.

+Snow mobile means a vehicle with a motor, with runners in the front and caterpillar tracks in the rear, intended to be used by one (1) or more persons for travelling over ice and snow.

-Pocketbikes, mini bikes, mini cycles, mini sport bikes, dirt bikes, mini motorcycles, mini dirt bikes, chopper scooters, motor scooters, bicycles with helper motors, and any other similar vehicle (hereinafter collectively "mini cycle") shall mean any wheeled vehicle designed to transport one (1) or more persons that is powered by any type of motor, except the following:
+Mini cycle means pocket bikes, miniature (hereafter "mini") bikes, mini cycles, mini sport bikes, mini motorcycles, chopper scooters, and any other similar wheeled vehicle designed to transport one (1) or more persons that is powered by any type of motor.

-(1)  "Dirt bike" means a two-wheeled motorized recreational vehicle designed to travel over unimproved terrain and not designed for travel on a highway, as defined in § 14-1 of the Connecticut General Statutes;
+Motorized recreational vehicle shall not be deemed to include any of the following:

-(2)  Any registered "motorcycle" as defined in the G.S. § 14-1(46);
+(1) Any registered "motorcycle" as defined in the C.G.S.
+Section 14-1(46);

-(3)  Any registered "motor vehicle" as defined in G.S. § 14-1(47);
+(2) Any registered "motor vehicle" as defined in C.G.S.
+Section 14-1(47);

-(4)  Any moped that meets Federal Department of Transportation guidelines for use on streets and is approved by the State of Connecticut Department of Motor Vehicles for use on streets, provided, however, the moped is operated pursuant to all applicable state laws, rules, and regulations and all City of New Haven ordinances;
+(3) Any moped that meets Federal Department of Transportation guidelines for use on streets and is approved by the State of Connecticut Department of Motor Vehicles for use on streets, provided, however, the moped is operated pursuant to all applicable state laws, rules, and regulations and all City of New Haven ordinances;